bitfwdcommunity/Blockathon/README.md

 - [Merchandise / Swag](https://github.com/bitfwdcommunity/Blockathon/blob/master/README.md#merchandise) - Will you have some awesome swag to give to your team + attendees?

 Marketing
-- [Landing Page] (https://github.com/bitfwdcommunity/Blockathon#landing-page) - A visual board with all your blockathon information
+- [Landing Page](https://github.com/bitfwdcommunity/Blockathon#landing-page) - A visual board with all your blockathon information
-- [Registration] (https://github.com/bitfwdcommunity/Blockathon#registration) - How to register people for your event
+- [Registration](https://github.com/bitfwdcommunity/Blockathon#registration) - How to register people for your event
-- [Information pack] (https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) - Information Pack to send before the event
+- [Information pack](https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) - Information Pack to send before the event
-- [Distribution and Spreading the Word] (https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) _ How to get people to come to your event!
+- [Distribution and Spreading the Word](https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) _ How to get people to come to your event!

 During the Event
 - Organising Team - (MC with time constraints / Logisitics / Social media ) + a few main people + vollies
-- Preparation (Highly dependant on venue - Chairs / Wifi / Power sockets/ Name Tags / Dietary / XX)
+- Morning Preparation (Highly dependant on venue - Chairs / Wifi / Power sockets/ Name Tags / Dietary / XX)
 - Arrival of the guests (NAME TAGS)
 - Presenting the problem + criteria of the end pitch...
 (Keynote person)
 - HACK !!!!!! + Mentor